Moustadroine Abdou: Early life and education

 Moustadroine Abdou was born in Sima, Comoros, on 14 June 1969.
 He graduated with a diploma in forestry or general agronomy from the Agronomic and Veterinary Institute in Morocco on 30 July 1994, and the National School of Rural Engineering, Water Resources and Forestry with an engineer's degree on 20 July 1996.

 Career

 Abdou was in charge of an agricultural business in Sima from 16 January 1998 to 2001.
 In the Ministry of Agriculture of Anjouan he was head of the agricultural department from 2 October 2001 to January 2003.
 From 10 January 2004 to June 2005, he was Secretary of State for Cooperation.
 He was Commissioner of the Republic for Anjouan from 18 July 2005 to April 2006.

-In 26 May 2016, Abdou was appointed as the Vice-President of the Comoros in charge of the Ministry of Agriculture, Fisheries, the Environment, Regional Planning and Urban Development.
+On 26 May 2016, Abdou was appointed as the Vice-President of the Comoros in charge of the Ministry of Agriculture, Fisheries, the Environment, Regional Planning and Urban Development.

 Abdou is the regional secretary of the Convention for the Renewal of the Comoros (CRC) in Anjouan.
 He was elected Speaker of the assembly on 3 April 2020, and reelected on 4 April 2025.
 He attended the inauguration of Masoud Pezeshkian as president of Iran in 2024.